Skip to main content

 Labelled White Cell Scanning for Infection

-Guide to labelled white cell scintigraphy for diagnosing musculoskeletal infection including prosthetic joint infection and chronic osteomyelitis.
+Evidence-based guide to labelled white cell scintigraphy for osteomyelitis and prosthetic joint infection, including protocol, interpretation, and limitations.

 Medium Yield